Rotator Cuff Tears: Surgical Treatment Options

 Once the arthroscopic portion of the procedure is completed, the surgeon repairs the rotator cuff through the mini-open incision.
 During the tendon repair, the surgeon views the shoulder structures directly, rather than through the video monitor.

 After surgery, you will feel pain.
 This is a natural part of the healing process.
-Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.
+Your doctor and nurses will work to reduce your pain.

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

-Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
-Opioid dependency and overdose has become a critical public health issue.
-It is important to use opioids only as directed by your doctor.
-As soon as your pain begins to improve, stop taking opioids.
+Be aware that although opioids help relieve pain after surgery, they are narcotics and can be addictive.
+Opioid dependency and overdose have become critical public health issues.
+It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few weeks after your surgery.

 Rehabilitation plays a vital role in getting you back to your daily activities.
 A physical therapy program will help you regain shoulder strength and motion.